Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/commercial/_index.md

 ## Next steps

-Now that you have completed the first data pipeline scenario, it's time to continue to the next scenario, [Contoso Hypermarket Operational Data pipeline](../operational/).
+Now that you have completed the first data pipeline scenario, it's time to continue to the next scenario, ["Data pipeline and reporting for operational technology (OT)"](../operational/).